ahmadajmi/gulp-with-wordpress/gulp-with-wordpress.md

 # WordPress Theme Development Automation with Gulp

+As web sites becomes more complex in the way we write code, and the steps we do every time doing repetitive tasks to optimize the web site assets for example, there should be a better way for an efficient development process.

 In this tutorial, I’ll introduce [Gulp](http://gulpjs.com/), and how to integrate it with [WordPress](https://wordpress.org/) to automate and enhance theme development process by putting together an automated workflow.

 ## Why You Need to Automate Your Development Workflow